2600hz/kazoo/applications/crossbar/doc/notifications.md

 }
 ```

-#### Force All Account's Notification to System Default
+#### Force All Account's Notifications to System Default

-To remove all notification customizations made on the account and use the notification from system use a `PUR` method with action `force_system`.
+To remove all notification customizations made on the account and use the notification from system use a `PUT` method with action `force_system`.

 > PUT /v2/accounts/{ACCOUNT_ID}/notifications/